jacamo-lang/jacamo-web/readme.md

 To run:
 * `gradle marcos` runs agent marcos and the REST platform
 * `gradle bob` runs agents bob and alice.
 Bob sends a message to marcos using its rest API.
-* see http://yourIP:3280 for a web interface (see the console for the right IP)
+* see http://yourIP:8080 for a web interface (see the console for the right IP)

+With docker:
+* `docker build  -t jomifred/jacamo-runrest .` to build a docker image
+* `docker run -ti --rm -v "$(pwd)":/app jomifred/jacamo-runrest gradle marcos ` to run marcos.jcm
+* `docker run -ti --rm -v "$(pwd)":/app jomifred/jacamo-runrest gradle bob ` to run bob.jcm

 Notes:
 * Each agent has a REST API to receive message and be inspected